iechor/docs/content/guides/get-started/_index.md

 ---
 title: Overview of get started
 keywords: get started, quick start, intro, concepts
-description: Find quick, hands-on guides on containerization concepts and how to use Docker Desktop
+description: Find quick, hands-on guides on containerization concepts and how to use iEchor Desktop
 aliases:
 - /guides/walkthroughs/